A guide to transfer of equity – what’s the process?

 How long does a transfer of equity take?

-• Responsiveness of everyone involved: How quickly can all relevant parties provide signatures, approvals, and essential information?
+- Parties’ responsiveness: How quickly can all relevant parties provide signatures, approvals, and essential information?
 Hold-ups increase timelines.

-We totally understand - unexpected costs arising can feel like the absolute last thing you need on top of an already stressful process.
-Trying to determine what exactly it will cost you to transfer equity can also feel confusing.
+Understanding the transfer of equity costs is crucial, unexpected costs can feel like the absolute last thing you need on top of an already daunting process.
+Trying to work out exactly how much a transfer of equity will cost can be tough because it depends on your individual circumstances.

 1. Conveyancing fees